Foreign Affairs Committee

 This is a timely statement, because today, in only two hours, Russia is playing Saudi Arabia.
 I wish both sides the best of luck because, frankly, it would be hard to choose between them, although not as much luck as I wish the England team when we come up against Tunisia on Monday.

 Before the tournament began, the Foreign Affairs Committee wanted to ensure that the Foreign Office was providing adequate support to the 10,000 UK nationals who are expected to travel to Russia.
 As a Committee, we are concerned about the history of violence by Russian hooligans, the current tensions between the United Kingdom and Russia, and particularly the expulsion of Foreign and Commonwealth Office officials working on the preparations for the games.
-That is why we launched this inquiry into the FCO’s preparations for the World cup.
+That was why we launched this inquiry into the FCO’s preparations for the World cup.

 We wanted to explore the impact that the UK’s reduced diplomatic presence has had on preparations for the tournament, and what the Foreign Office has done to keep fans informed of the risks and how to stay safe.
 We heard evidence of the hard work that has been taking place across Government and other bodies to prepare for the World cup.
 We would like to recognise the work of all those involved in the preparations, especially the officials who have remained in Russia, their colleagues who were expelled and those who had to leave.